infchg/discourseF/README.md

- Note: This is a fork of Discourse specifically for [deploying to Heroku](docs/HEROKU.md).  //2017
+ Note: This is a fork of Discourse specifically for [deploying to Heroku](docs/HEROKU.md).  //2017 -2020fork  set a currently supported  verson like ruby '2.7.2' , important to smooth heroku -2020Run `bundle install` elsewhere and add the        updated Gemfile_rails4.lock to version control.

 <a href="http://www.discourse.org/">![Logo](images/discourse.png)</a>

 Discourse is the 100% open source, next-generation discussion platform built for the next decade of the Internet.